Martin Scorsese: 1963–1972: Short films and feature debut

 While attending the Tisch School of the Arts, Scorsese made the short films What's a Nice Girl like You Doing in a Place like This?
 (1963) and It's Not Just You, Murray!
 (1964).
 His most famous short of the period is the darkly comic The Big Shave (1967), which features Peter Bernuth.
 The film is an indictment of America's involvement in Vietnam, suggested by its alternative title Viet '67.
-Scorsese has mentioned on several occasions that he was greatly inspired in his early days at New York University by film professor Haig P. Manoogian.
-Scorsese's first professional job was when he was at NYU he was the assistant cameraman to cinematographer Baird Bryant on the John G. Avildsen directed short film Smiles (1964).
+Scorsese has mentioned on several occasions that he was greatly inspired in his early days at New York University by Armenian-American film professor Haig P. Manoogian, calling his teachings "the most precious gift I have ever received".
+Scorsese's first professional job was when he was at NYU; he was the assistant cameraman to cinematographer Baird Bryant on the John G. Avildsen directed short film Smiles (1964).
 Scorsese stated: "It was really important because they were filming on 35mm".
 He stated he was terrible at the job because he could not judge the distance of the focus.
-He also worked as a gaffer for Albert and David Maysles and as an editor for CBS News, the later of whom offered him a full time position, but Scorsese declined due to his pursuit in film.
+He also worked as a gaffer for Albert and David Maysles and as an editor for CBS News, the latter of whom offered him a full time position, but Scorsese declined due to his pursuit in film.